To ensure an accurate quotation is provided, our Sales team reviews building plans and product schedules submitted with the client enquiry.

 A Service Request Form is required to be completed to provide details of items that need attention, please ensure this list is complete as further call-outs may be charged.

-Please Note: Only products supplied by Architectural Windows & Doors can be serviced please read the information about the Product Guarantee & Warranty for clarification of warranty and non-warranty items
+Please Note: Only products supplied by Architectural Windows & Doors can be serviced please read the information about the Product Guarantee & Warranty for clarification of warranty and non-warranty items.

 We do not offer a repair and/or adjustment service due to normal use and similar wear and tear after the initial service has been completed.

-Such requests will be advised to seek a 3rd party window/door repair company local to the site.
+Requests for repairs / out of service-area sites will be advised to seek a 3rd party window/door repair company local to the site.

 Guarantee additional to legal rights